 Only the magic of Disney could turn the demonstration of a few “high-tech” measurement tools into an entertaining, interactive story that might actually be good at teaching kids (and adults!) some simple science concepts.

-If you haven’t had a chance to see it before, the SpectacuLAB is a 30-minute play about an intern’s first day in a science lab learning about the lab’s cool technology through “experiments” that involve members of the audience!
-As of 2018, the SpectacuLAB is sponsored by Murata and most of the actors are real scientists from Science from Scientists, a non-profit that aims to get more 4th-8th grade kids interested in science.
-The show aims to teach force, acceleration, barometric pressure, and sound waves using Murata’s accelerometer, pressure sensors, and ultrasonic sensors.
+In 2018, the SpectacuLAB was sponsored by Murata and most of the actors were real scientists from Science from Scientists, a non-profit that aims to get more 4th-8th grade kids interested in science.
+The show aimed to teach force, acceleration, barometric pressure, and sound waves using Murata’s accelerometer, pressure sensors, and ultrasonic sensors.

-Overall, the show is endearing and fun to watch at least once (I even saw the show as part of a second date!), but it wouldn’t hurt to incorporate more research-based evidence about learning science into the experience.
+Overall, the show was endearing and fun to watch at least once (I even saw the show as part of a second date!), but it wouldn’t have hurt to incorporate more research-based evidence about learning science into the experience.

 1. The show’s scientists are actually good role models for increasing diversity in STEM.